jcreamer898/ko.ninja/README.md

 ```

 You can also access the model anywhere in your viewModel using `this.model`.
 Now, let's take a look at the ko.Model api.
 It is designed to use the same basic API regardless of your storage type.

+If you would like to see the localStorage in action, [check out this JSFiddle](http://jsfiddle.net/tysoncadenhead/8jdmJ/1/).
+The same example is also available in the `/examples` folder on this project.

 #### storage {String}
 The type of storage to use on the viewModel.
 Currently, `localStorage` and `http` are both supported.